geoadmin/tool-geocat/ManageAdminBoundaries/README.md

 ### Usage - Update
 * Creates new admin boundaries if they don't exist
 * Update the geometry and name (if option is selected) of exisiting admin boundaries
+* :warning: **You must uncheck the option "Generate UUID" in geocat to be able to generate custom subtemplate UUID**
 ```python
 import ManageAdminBoundaries as ab